What is the Person-Centred Approach?

 Seven Stages of Process

 Rogers described seven psychological stages showing how people move from emotional defensiveness toward greater openness, honesty and autonomy.
+It’s not a strict step-by-step journey — more of a gradual unfolding of emotional growth.

 Benefits of Person-Centred Counselling